General light-cone gauge approach to conformal fields and applications to scalar and vector fields: Introduction

 We now describe a realization of the conformal algebra symmetries on a space of conformal fields.
-A representation of the kinematical and dynamical generators in terms of differential operators acting on the ket-vector $|\phi(x^+,p)\rangle$ is given by
+Let us use the notation $|\phi_{\Delta,s}(x^+,p,\alpha)\rangle$ for the ket-vectors given in \rf{man-14122016-10}, \rf{man-14122016-15}, \rf{man-14122016-27}, where a shortcut $\alpha$ stands for the oscillators $\alpha^i$, $\zeta$, $\upsilon^\opsm$, $\upsilon^\omsm$, while the subscripts $\Delta$, $s$ indicate that we deal with spin-$s$ conformal field having conformal dimension $\Delta$.
+A representation of the kinematical and dynamical generators in terms of differential operators acting on the ket-vector $|\phi_{\Delta,s}(x^+,p,\alpha)\rangle$ is given by